daniestevez/gr-satellites/docs/source/index.rst

 gr-satellites's documentation
 =============================

-gr-satellites documentation is still in preparation...

-It will be released together with gr-satellites v3.0.0 (currently in beta in "next" branch)
+gr-satellites is a GNU Radio out-of-tree module with a collection of telemetry decoders for Amateur satellites.

 .. toctree::
    :maxdepth: 2